 Hot water systems are required to have an energy rating displayed on the unit.
-Make sure you compare the energy use of different types of heaters, not just the number of stars
+Make sure you compare the energy use of different types of heaters, not just the number of stars.

 - Change showerheads over to low flow models.
 These can save between 24 and 52 litres of water per shower.
 For a four person household this could add up to 76,000 litres per year.
 Not only does it save water, it also means you have to heat less water which reduces the cost in two ways. - 2.
 If you are not ready to replace your current hot water system, install lagging on all hot pipes that you can access.
-They may run between your hot water system and the wall, around the outside of your house buried in the ground or through the roof cavity.
-Lagging is inexpensive and can be purchased at hardware stores. - 3.
-Install a Valve Cosy over the relief valve on the storage tank.
+Lagging is inexpensive and can be purchased at hardware stores. - Install a Valve Cosy over the relief valve on the storage tank.
 It is claimed that a Valve Cosy reduces heat loss from the tank by 7 per cent and it is very cheap to purchase. - 4.
 If your hot water system is highly exposed to the elements, consider enclosing it inside screens to help reduce heat loss from the walls of the tank.
-Make sure you can still access
+Make sure you can still access the tank.